0xB10C/github-metadata-backup/README.md

 # github-metadata-backup

 Download issues and pull-requests from the GitHub API and store as JSON files.
 Supports incremental updates.
 The tool is written in Rust.
-Please

 ## Usage